jfx2006/thunderbird-ci-docs/Major Releases/ESR 78.md

 ### Download bouncer aliases

 Even though the website does not use the download bouncer, there are places that use the "latest" link like the README.txt file on the FTP server.
-Why the hell you would
+Why the hell you would need a link when you're already on the FTP server is beyond me